Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - Let the batter sit for 5 minutes to cool.

-- When it’s warm (not hot) to the touch, add one egg at a time.
+- When itโs warm (not hot) to the touch, add one egg at a time.
 Keep stirring until the mixture comes together and is smooth.
 It might seem squishy for a while, keep going!
-Note: You can also do this in an electric stand-up mixer with a paddle attachment–it’ll go faster.
+Note: You can also do this in an electric stand-up mixer with a paddle attachmentโitโll go faster.

 - Spoon the churro dough into a piping bag fitted with a large star-tip.
 Have sterilized scissors on hand.
-Hold the bag over the hot oil, squeeze a strip of dough that’s about 4 inches long or you can do like I did which was more of a horse shoe shape (see tip below on keeping its shape) and then snip it with the scissors and let it drop into the oil.
+Hold the bag over the hot oil, squeeze a strip of dough thatโs about 4 inches long or you can do like I did which was more of a horse shoe shape (see tip below on keeping its shape) and then snip it with the scissors and let it drop into the oil.
 (This works great with two people.)

 - Repeat with the second churro.
 I fit around 2 to 3 churros in the pan.
 Fry on each side for about 1 minute and then flip and fry on the opposite side for an additional minute.
-Drain on paper towels and repeat until you’ve worked your way through the dough.
-Transfer the churros to the cinnamon and sugar mixture.
-Serve with warm ganache.
+A medium golden brown is a great color to aim for.

 Great texture.
 Exactly what I was looking for in a Churro.
 The family gobbled them up this morning.
 Merry Christmas from a fellow baker.